How did the City Recital Hall become the best chamber music venue in Sydney?

 The near-universal satisfaction of stakeholders of the CRH contrasts with the fiasco of Opera House's delays and cost overruns, which now seem insignificant, but which alientated Utzon from the World Heritage Site that he designed.
 An evening at the CRH may lack a sense of tourist adventure, but it reliably delivers a concert experience of superb quality.

-Now in its eighth year, Just For Laughs has become a comedy fixture for Sydney, presenting a largely Antipodean, UK and American line-up across Sydney Opera House, Enmore Theatre, Factory Theatre and City Recital Hall.
-This year's line-up includes: English...Stand Up Monday November 19 2018 - Sunday November 25 2018
+Now in its eighth year, AAMI presents Just For Laughs Festival has become a comedy fixture for Sydney, presenting a largely Antipodean, UK and American line-up across Sydney Opera House, Enmore Theatre, Factory Theatre and City Recital Hall.
+Highlights...Stand Up Monday November 19 2018 - Sunday November 25 2018

 Iliza Shlesinger became the first woman to win NBC's Last Comic Standing, and has gone from strength to strength since then.
 She hosted a dating show, Excused, a hugely popular podcast, Truth and Iliza, and a game show called Separation Anxiety.
 But...Stand Up Friday December 7 2018

 Before adding their harmonies to the choir of other bluegrass-folk performers at the 2019 Byron Bay Bluesfest, the three-woman act I’m With Her will share their new album with Sydneysiders.
 Four years since their first impromptu collaboration, these three...Folk, country and blues Tuesday April 16 2019